Friday, February 15, 2019

 Overall, Kim Possible is a harmless TV adaptation that may satisfy younger viewers but will most likely leave die-hard fans fuming or scratching their heads in confusion.
 I will give the film credit for capturing visually what a Kim Possible movie should look like and the lead actors are doing the best they can, unfortunately they’re not enough to make up for its generic plotting and weak script.

 One of the major factors of the series was its sense of humor and even as an adult the show still brings some clever and witty jokes to the table that I’m laughing at to this very day.
-This on the other hand, I didn’t laugh much not even from the usually hilarious Dr. Drakken, while the actor portraying him does a solid job impersonating John DiMaggio’s voice, a lot of his gags felt extremely forced and desperate like a Disney executive stitched his dialogue together from rejected jokes cut from the original show.
+This on the other hand, I didn’t laugh much not even from the usually hilarious Dr. Drakken, while the actor portraying him does a solid job capturing the character's spirit, a lot of his gags felt extremely forced and desperate like a Disney executive stitched his dialogue together from rejected jokes cut from the original show.

 Nobody is really “Bad” in this movie, everyone plays their roles well even Sean Giambrone as Ron who I was really scared about at first.
 Ron is meant to be the comic-relief and naturally has an annoying high-pitched voice and I was worried that he would be ear-gratingly obnoxious and unfunny, but Giambrone proved me wrong and captures some of Will Friedle’s vocal skills even if the material given to him is subpar at best.

 I said before that the movie’s production design looks like the series come to life, but I can’t exactly say the same thing about the makeup and costume designs.
-The costumes on Kim Possible, Ron, and Shego look fine, but Professor Dementor and Drakken I have some serious issues with, Dementor is dressed like an army general without the yellow skin, red coat, or black helmet/mask thing on his head whereas Drakken to his credit has the trademark blue coat and scar under his eye but his skin is pale with only a few streaks of blue on his face, I know this is a TV movie but I think the filmmakers could have made him blue, I’ve seen better looking Drakkens at Comic Con.
+The costumes on Kim Possible, Ron, and Shego look fine, but Professor Dementor and Drakken I have some serious issues with, Dementor is dressed like an army general without the yellow skin, red coat, or black helmet/mask thing on his head whereas Drakken to his credit has the trademark blue coat and scar under his eye but his skin is pale with only a few streaks of blue on his face, I know this is a TV movie with a smaller budget compared to theatrical films, but I don't understand why they couldn't make his skin blue here, I’ve seen better looking Drakkens at Comic Con.

 Sorry KP, but this is "So the Drama".